 If we analyze prices for used cars that were offered on an internet platform (Ebay), we can see that in each sequence of T=1750 offers the mean price for VWs was higher than that for Renaults.
 This pattern was observed in 186.03 non overlapping sequences (of 1750 offers each).
 We could have predicted (186.03-1) times (for non-overlapping sequences) that the pattern will hold and we would have been right.
 We call the number of verifications of such a prediction “Degree of inductive Verification (DiV)”.
 In this case the prediction was verified 185.03 times and thus this law has a DiV of 185.03.

-We are able to find laws that have very often been verified even in the domain of financial markets.
-For example, the correlation between the returns of S&P500 and Dow Jones is greater than zero in each sequence of at least 18 days.
+Even in the domain of financial markets we can find patterns that were always true until now.
+For example, the correlation between the returns of S&P500 and Dow Jones is greater than zero in each sequence of at least 18 trading days.
 This has been the case for 1778 non-overlapping sequences since 1896.

-We have good reason to believe that this law will stay true and will further be verified in the future.
+We should have good reason to believe that this law will stay true and thus its DiV will increase in the future.

 There is no length of sequences T<=150000 (half of the observations) for which the mean offer price for BMWs was always lower or higher than that off Mercedes cars.
 We can say with absolute certainty that the universal statement “There is always a difference in mean prices” will never be true for sequences with T<=150000”.
 This universal statement, that the pattern was always true will remain falsified forever and we will never ever have to try it again.